oliealex/xhordes/README.md

 ### Installation

 ## NOTE: XHORDES AND FIREFOX DO NOT PLAY WELL TOGETHER.
-IT IS HIGHLY RECCOMENDED THAT YOU USE GOOGLE CHROME INSTEAD.
+IT IS HIGHLY RECOMMENDED THAT YOU USE GOOGLE CHROME INSTEAD.
 Installation is incredibly simple.

 Depending on your browser (Chrome or Firefox) you'll need to install Tampermonkey for either [Google Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/), depending on your browser.